abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 #### Technical Summary (per phase)

 At the end of each phase, you will find a **Technical Summary**.
 This section is for readers who want a high-level but slightly technical overview without going through every single command.
 Each summary may include:
 - Main Tools/Services Introduced
 - Key Configurations or Architecture Changes
+- Security Discussions
-- Expected Outcome
+- Outcomes

 In addition to the summary, there is usually a section **before** the summary that discuses some other critical points for the phase.
 #### How to Work Through the Labs
 1. Start from **Phase 1** and follow the `README.md` & `lab-steps.md` in each phase folder.
 2. Each phase may include: